-TOHETI funding is supporting the installation over 2016 of a replacement Emergency Department CT scanner, and additional 3T-MRI and CT scanners, delivering increased capacity and providing the ability to introduce and measure innovations outside of ‘normal practice’.
+TOHETI funding has supported the installation of a replacement Emergency Department CT scanner in 2016, and additional 3T-MRI and CT scanners, delivering increased capacity and providing the ability to introduce and measure innovations outside of ‘normal practice’.
 The programme integrates academic research with service improvement, to enable transformation work that is rooted and substantiated by a robust health economic evaluation and focused on value-add from a patient’s perspective.

-TOHETI funding has also enabled a new £3m PET-MR scanner to be installed at GSTT – one of two in the country, and a £450k MR-guided High Intensity Focussed Ultrasound (HIFU) system.
+TOHETI funding has also enabled installation of a new £3m PET-MR scanner – one of two in the country, and a £450k MR-guided High Intensity Focussed Ultrasound (HIFU) system.
 Access to these cutting-edge technologies is enabling research focussing on enhancing the quality of diagnostic information to assess treatment efficacy, and introducing new non-invasive treatments.

 TOHETI aims to develop an approach that will be owned by the local health economy, informed and led by patient experience, and which if successful, can be implemented and mainstreamed across the NHS.